UI/UX Design

 Launch

-The launch of the new NeuroQ website allowed spaces for the sale of multiple products, and within the year,10 additional products were launched.
+The launch of the new NeuroQ website allowed spaces for the sale of multiple products, and within the year, ten additional products were launched.
 Providing more clarity on the product pages and navigation led to fewer subscription cancellations and greater customer satisfaction.
 The visual design was kept clean, bold, and high-contrast to assist an older customer base likely to have more vision challenges and project the confidence we wanted customers to feel with improved brain health.